Sitalkuchi: Education

+Baramaricha Delwar Hossain High School

+The Baramaricha Delwar Hossain High School is a government-sponsored, co-educational, higher secondary school under Sitalkuchi East Circle (26.1352°N 89.2438°E).
+It was founded in 1872 during the Cooch Behar State regime.
+The school is the oldest school of Cooch Behar District.

+The school was originally named Maricha M.E.
+School and was one of the state M.E.
+Schools.
+It was converted to a basic school on January 4, 1960.
+It was then converted to junior high school on January 1, 1970.
+It was later converted to a high school on January 1, 1984.
+Sometime during its history, the name changed from Maricha High School to Baramaricha Delwar Hossain High School in honor of its first headmaster, Delwar Hossain.
+In the 2004–2005 school year, the school was upgraded to a higher secondary school.

 Healthcare

 In 2013, Sitalkuchi CD block had 1 block primary health centre and 2 primary health centres with total 40 beds and 5 doctors (excluding private bodies).
 It had 30 family welfare subcentres.
 5,356 patients were treated indoor and 34,262patients were treated outdoor in the hospitals, health centres and subcentres of the CD block.

 Sitalkuchi Rural Hospital, with 30 beds at Sitalkuchi village, is the major government medical facility in the Sitalkuchi CD block.
 There are primary health centres at Chotosalbari (with 6 beds) and Jatamari (with 4 beds).